flauwekeul/honeycomb/README.md

 7. Reduce coupling between tests and implementation by testing paths, instead of specific calls to methods?
 8. Moar examples!
 9. Put tests in same directory as the code they're testing?
+10. Replace Webpack by Rollup, because it's supposed to be [more suitable for libraries](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c).